hudec117/tic-tac-toe/CONTRIBUTING.md

   - It will create a folder for the project so no need to create a new folder.
 6. On the bottom right you'll be prompted to open the repository, click "Open"

-## Creating branches

-1. On the bottom left of VS Code you will most likely see the Version Control symbol with "master" next to it.
-2. When you click on it you will be prompted to select another branch or create a new one.
-3. Click "Create new branch..." and enter a name.
-4. On the bottom left, you will now see the name of your branch.

 ## Folder Structure

 - `.vscode` is where configuration regarding VS code is stored.
 This is automatically used by VS Code when you open the project.